Building Maquettes & Models Requisites Trading License in Dubai

 Submit the application form together with all supporting documentation

-Pay the applicable licence and registration fees
+Pay the applicable license and registration fees

 Key Documents Required

 The documentation required for the application is straightforward.
 Applicants will need to provide passport copies for all shareholders and directors, a set of proposed trade name options, a brief business plan summary, and the completed free zone application form.
-There is no minimum share capital requirement for most free zone trading licences, which significantly reduces the financial barrier to entry for new operators.
+There is no minimum share capital requirement for most free zone trading licenses, which significantly reduces the financial barrier to entry for new operators.

 Licensing, Compliance, and Ownership Structure